-We anticipate that the site would be developed in a linear arrangement of two bungalows or dormer bungalows, served by a paired private drive, that would positively respond to both the site and the surroundings.
-To ensure that the new development is sympathetic to the character of the existing housing, the alignment and design shall reflect the form of the existing nearby properties.
+We anticipate that the site would be developed in a linear arrangement of bungalows or dormer bungalows that would positively respond to both the site and the surroundings.
+To ensure that the new development is sympathetic to the character of the existing housing, the alignment, design and massing shall reflect the form of the existing nearby properties.